Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To determine the best men’s wool socks we considered the following factors: weight, style, durability, material composition, price, care instructions, and additional features.
 You’ll need to consider the activities where you want to use these socks, as well as the style you prefer.
 The material composition will also impact durability and fit.
 And care instructions may be a deterrent for some shoppers if they need to wash wool socks by hand.

 After considering the above, we nominated the Danish Endurance Merino Wool Hiking & Walking Socks as our Top Pick.
 These smart wool socks offer anti-blister cushioning, a flat seam design for an improved fit and better ventilation and moisture-wicking properties.
 Keep reading to learn more about the rest of our top picks.
+And, if you need some more items for your closet, check out our best clothing apparel guide.

 Award: TOP PICK